ttybitnik/diego/CONTRIBUTING.md

 Thank you for contributing to Diego.
 Your time and help are appreciated.
 Here are some guidelines to help you get started.

+To request support for a new service or file, submit a [feature request](https://github.com/ttybitnik/diego/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=) with a small sample of the official exported file.

+In case of unexpected behavior, please open a [bug report](https://github.com/ttybitnik/diego/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=).

+To contribute to `diego` development, refer to the sections below.

 ## Basic Steps

 1. Fork the project.